Suv4o/personal-blog-2023/content/2021/09/07/watch-javascript-variables-for-change.md

 ![blog hero image](https://res.cloudinary.com/suv4o/image/upload/q_auto,f_auto,w_750,e_sharpen:100/v1630971440/blog/watch-javascript-variables-for-change)

 We all know that in JavaScript there is no event that fires when a value of a variable changes.
-But by defining [getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects#defining_getters_and_setters) and [setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects#defining_getters_and_setters) in the object this is now possible.
+But by defining <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects#defining_getters_and_setters" target="_blank" rel="noopener noreferrer">getters</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects#defining_getters_and_setters" target="_blank" rel="noopener noreferrer">setters</a> in the object this is now possible.

-First, define a new property on an object with `Object.defineProperty` [method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).
+First, define a new property on an object with `Object.defineProperty` <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty" target="_blank" rel="noopener noreferrer">method</a>.
 As a first argument, we pass the object on which to define the property.
 If the object is defined in the global scope, `this` will refer to the window object.
 In the second argument, we will define the name of the property.
 In our case, we define a property with name `name`.
 The third argument is the descriptor for the property being defined.

 ```js
 Object.defineProperty(this, "name", {